 The Endeavour astronauts successfully anchored the $2 billion Alpha Magnetic Spectrometer (AMS) to the International Space Station (ISS) on May 19, giving the orbital outpost a new scientific center of gravity.
 The 4-hr. task of transferring the 15,000-lb. particle detector from the shuttle’s cargo bay to a starboard perch on the station’s long solar power truss was followed by its orderly activation, supervised by physicist Sam Ting, the Massachusetts Institute of Technology Nobel ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Endeavour Crew Anchors AMS To International Space Station".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Endeavour Crew Anchors AMS To International Space Station".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.